Article

 Contents

 SMEs are facing multiple headwinds.
-A combination of higher interest rates, increasing input costs, and dampening demand due to the cost of living crisis continues to put pressure on all businesses, but SMEs often don't have resources to see them through extended periods of turbulence.
-Latest figures from the Insolvency
+A combination of a higher interest rate environment, increasing input costs, and dampening demand due to a higher cost of living continues to put pressure on all businesses, but SMEs often don't have resources to see them through extended periods of turbulence.

 What does this mean for lenders who back SMEs?
 The following key issues may be impacting SME lenders’ financial and operational resilience.